Content publisher

 Alliances and partnership with companies

-Javier Ortega, director of development of the BIOMA Centre, stressed the need to establish solid partnerships between the public and private spheres, civil society, university, business and administration.
-"The partnership with the BIOMA Centre can be materialised in three directions: working on shared projects that integrate the University's research into the value chain of business; aligning CSR with the strategy of business and BIOMA's research or dissemination activity; or associating its brand with that of the University in the activities of knowledge dissemination or financing spaces", he emphasised.
+Javier Ortega, director of development of BIOMA Center, stressed the need to establish solid partnerships between the public and private spheres, civil society, the university, business and government.
+"The partnership with the BIOMA Center can be materialized in three directions: working on shared projects, which integrate the research of the University in the value chain of the business; aligning CSR with the strategy of the business and the research or dissemination activity of BIOMA; or associating its brand with that of the University in the activities of knowledge dissemination or financing spaces," he stressed.

 José Ignacio Pérez de Albéniz, tax lawyer, partner-director general of Arpa Abogados, explained that "the law offers very attractive tax incentives for companies that collaborate with project".